dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 + **type** - contains one of the following values.
 Types are listed from highest to lowest fidelity.
 The interaction URI is the value returned by the DS in the initiation response interaction object {{interactionObject}}, if a User interaction is required by the DS.

     + **popup** - the Client will load the interaction URI in a modal popup window.
 The DS will close the window when the interaction is complete.

     + **redirect** - the Client will redirect the user agent to the interaction URI provided by the DS.
-The DS will redirect to the redirect_uri when the interaction is completed,
+The DS will redirect to the redirect_uri when the interaction is completed.

     + **qrcode** - the Client will convert the interaction URI to a QR Code per {{QR Code}} and display it to the User, along with a text message.
 The User will scan the QR Code and/or follow the message instructions.

-+ **redirect_uri** - this attribute is included if the type is redirect.
++ **redirect_uri** - this attribute is included if the type is "redirect".
 It is the URI that the Client requests the DS to redirect the User to after the DS has completed interacting with the User.
-If the Client manages state in URLs, then the redirect_uri should contain that state.
+If the Client manages session state in URIs, then the redirect_uri should contain that state.

 + **ui_locales** - End-User's preferred languages and scripts for the user interface, represented as a space-separated list of {{RFC5646}} language tag values, ordered by preference.

 \[Editor: do we need max pixels or max chars for qrcode interaction?
 Either passed to DS, or max specified values here?]

-\[Editor: other possible interaction models could be a `webview`, where the Client can display a web page, or a `message`, where the client can only display a text message]
+\[Editor: other possible interaction models could be a "webview", where the Client can display a web page, or just a "message", where the client can only display a text message]

 \[Editor: we may need to include interaction types for iOS and Android as the mobile OS APIs evolve.]

 \[Editor: does the Client include parameters if it wants the completion response signed and/or encrypted?]

-### "user" Object
+## "user" Object
 The user object is optional.

 **identifiers** - the identifiers object contains one or more of the following identifiers for the User: